 OUR ARTISTS

-Artist Spotlight Series is a bi-weekly interview series hosted by one of our editor Milly Joseph, allowing some of the artists from Issue One to perform their poems.
+Artist Spotlight Series is an interview series hosted by our design editor, Milly Joseph, allowing artists from to perform their pieces.
 The artists speak on their process, their inspirations and how their purpose aligns with Exposed Brick’s mission.

 NATASHA